celenityy/Phoenix/README.md

         height="200">
 </p>

-**Phoenix is a suite of configurations & advanced modifications for Mozilla Firefox, designed to put the user first - with a focus on privacy, security, freedom, functionality, & usability.**
+**Phoenix is a suite of configurations & advanced modifications for Mozilla Firefox, designed to put the user first - with a focus on privacy, security, freedom, functionality, & usability.** A detailed list of Phoenix's features & enhancements can be found **[here](https://phoenix.celenity.dev/features).**

 > [!NOTE]
 > While Phoenix's home is [Codeberg](https://codeberg.org/celenity/Phoenix), this repo is also mirrored to both [GitLab](https://gitlab.com/celenity/Phoenix) & [GitHub](https://github.com/celenityy/Phoenix).